Chapter 9:

 I hadn’t sensed him approach at all.

 No outsider should be able to slip past my detection barrier.
-Only my own family, the powerful ones, and a handful of extremely skilled shrine priests, can conceal their presence from me.
-Yet he stood there, soft and quiet, as if he had always belonged among the sakura.
+Only the powerful ones from my family, and a handful of extremely skilled shrine priests, can conceal their presence from me.
+Yet he stood there quietly, as if he had always belonged.

 His aura, though heavily masked, hummed beneath the morning air like a muted melody.
-Strong, sorrowful, restrained.
+He felt strong, yet sorrowful.

-But the boy standing on my shrine steps looked like none of those things.
-He looked… lost.
-And startled.
-And a bit lonely.
+The boy standing on my shrine steps looked none of those things.
+He looked like someone who was just lost and startled.
+And also a bit lonely.

 And then the children saw him.